gvwilson/thirdbit/_posts/2005/2005-04-29-you-and-your-research.md

 to change that by modifying <a href="http://projects.edgewall.com/trac">Trac</a> to provide the features that we need to run courses.
 Once we do that, we'll have a way to collect data on how students actually do group assignments.
-We were surprised in the summer of 2004 that <a href="http://www.third-bit.com/~gvwilson/msr2005.pdf">we couldn't find</a> any correlation between the way students used CVS repositories in a second-year course, and the grades they were given.
+We were surprised in the summer of 2004 that we couldn't find any correlation between the way students used CVS repositories in a second-year course, and the grades they were given.
 So:
 <ol>